solidfi/vgs-show-ios/README.md

 - VGS Show Token : You will get it from the "/show-token" api from the backend
 - Environment :  Select live or sandbox environment

-Notes: VGS Token can be used only once to get data.
+Notes: VGS Show Token can be used only once to get data.
 You need to call "/show-token" api to generate new VGS Token

 ## Tooling
 - iOS 13.0 +